red-collar-official/flutter_kore/packages/umvvm/docs/di.md

 This flag indicates that app creation process will await initialization of this instance.
 Only matters for async singleton instances.

-You also need to specify <b>isAsync</b> flag for async instance.
+You also need to specify <b>isAsync</b> flag in configuration object for async instance.

-If instance depends on other async instances you need to mark it async in <b>Instance</b> annotation.

 You can also override <b>initializeAsync</b> method for async instances.